czbiohub-sf/utilities/README.md

 Running either `run_star_and_htseq` or `run_10x_count` launches an alignment job on AWS Batch, and you'll get the jobID from the terminal.
 Copy and paste that jobID into the search box on AWS Batch Job page, and the job you just launched will pop out.
 You don't need to do anything else there - the job status will turn from runnable to starting and then running automatically.
 Usually alignment using `run_star_and_htseq` takes around half an hour, and alignment using `run_10x_count` takes hours.

-#### How to launch alignment job for multiple samples:
+#### How to launch alignment job for multiple sample folders:

-You can use the helper script below, replacing inputs with your values, to create a bunch of commands to efficiently align using STAR and htseq, instead of running one sample at a time.
+You can use the helper script below, replacing inputs with your values, to create a bunch of commands to efficiently align using STAR and htseq, instead of running one sample folder at a time.
 Argument `num_partitions` is the number of jobs you want to launch to align all the sample reads under the input folder, and `partition_id` tags each job with integers from 0 to `num_partitions - 1`.
-For example, if there're 200 sample folders under the input folder, and we enter 10 for `num_partitions`, then each job runs 20 samples.
-The job with `partition_id` 0 runs 1st, 11th, 21st, ..., 191th samples, and likewise for jobs with other `partition_id`.
+For example, if there're 200 sample folders under the input folder, and we enter 10 for `num_partitions`, then each job runs 20 sample folders.
+The job with `partition_id` 0 runs 1st, 11th, 21st, ..., 191th sample folders, and likewise for jobs with other `partition_id`.

 ```zsh
 (utilities-env) ➜ aws_star --taxon homo.gencode.v30.ERCC.chrM --num_partitions 10 --s3_input_path s3://tabula-sapiens/Pilot1/fastqs/smartseq2/pilot --s3_output_path s3://output-bucket/path/for/results > my_star_jobs.sh